Necrotic Enteritis: A Devastating Disease Caused by C. perfringens

-Necrotic enteritis (NE) is a type of gastrointestinal condition called enterotoxemia caused by the bacteria Clostridium perfringens.
-NE has a single causative agent and thus is a much simpler disease than bacterial enteritis (BE), which it is commonly confused with.
-Although many of the contributary factors the same (coccidiosis, feed quality and general intestinal stressors) the disease is quite different and less complex than BE.
+The bacterium Clostridium perfringens causes necrotic enteritis (NE).
+It is a type of gastrointestinal condition called enterotoxemia.
+NE has a single causative agent and thus is a much simpler disease than bacterial enteritis, which it is commonly confused with.
+Although many of the contributory factors are the same the diseases are quite different and necrotic enteritis is less complex than its bacterial counterpart.

-C. perfringens can infect many species and cause differing types of enterotoxemias in sheep, goats, cattle, pig and chickens among others.
-C. perfringens is a gram positive, spore-forming, rod shaped bacteria.
-It is found nearly everywhere in an animals environment, usually present in the feed, bedding, faeces, dust and is typically a commensal bacteria in chickens and turkeys.
-Therefore it is a very difficult bacteria to remove from the environment and animals, unless they are raised from SPF eggs (in the case of chickens) and then brought up in a contained facility with good biosecurity.
-Whilst this is an option, it is not realistic for the large majority of animal keepers.
+C. perfringens can infect many species.
+However, it causes different types of enterotoxemias in sheep, goats, cattle, pigs and chickens among others.
+C. perfringens is a gram positive, spore-forming, rod-shaped bacterium.
+It is found nearly everywhere in an animal’s environment, usually present in the feed, bedding, faeces, dust and so is typically a commensal bacteria in chickens and turkeys.
+Therefore, it is a very difficult bacterium to remove from the environment and animals.
+That is, unless they are raised from SPF eggs (in the case of chickens) and then brought up in a contained facility with good biosecurity.
+While this is an option, it is usually unrealistic for the large majority of animal keepers.

 Considering C. perfringens is omnipresent, NE happens relatively rarely, due to the other risk factors required for its emergence.
-NE is only caused by Necrotic Enteritis Beta toxin (NetB)-producing strains, in combination with a change in the intestinal mucosa due to coccidiosis, worms, mycotoxicosis, infection with other bacteria.
+Necrotic Enteritis Beta toxin (NetB)-producing strains cause NE, in combination with a change in the intestinal mucosa due to coccidiosis, worms, mycotoxicosis, infection with other bacteria.
 Therefore the disease is multifactorial and cannot emerge without the presence of the relevant bacteria and a cause for change in the gut microbiota.
-NetB toxins cause severe damage to the small intestine and liver, often ending in mortality.
-A single clone virulent NetB producing strain will outcompete other commensal Clostridia in the gut, and cause severe necrosis by targeting tight junctions between cells.
+NetB toxins cause severe damage to the small intestine and liver, often consequently ending in mortality.
+A single clone virulent NetB producing strain will outcompete other commensal Clostridia in the gut, and so cause severe necrosis by targeting tight junctions between cells.

 - The disease can be acute or chronic